-At Trinity Church, worship is considered the highest priority and privilege of the Christian Church.
-Trinity Church encourages the flock to worship in a three-fold manner, namely, in public, family, and private worship.
+At Trinity Presbyterian Church, worship is considered the highest priority and privilege of the Christian Church.
+The elders encourage the flock to worship three-fold: in public, family, and private.
 Indeed, we believe our confession when it states that:

-We promote the simple Christian life, that is, one where private and family worship are central in everyday home life.
+We promote the simple Christian life, where private and family worship is central to everyday home life.
 Private worship (personal devotions) and family worship help prepare the entire household for a more God-centered, Christ-exalting, and Spirit-filled observance of the Lord's Day.

 The Means of Grace are Central

-One of the primary tasks of the leadership of Trinity Church is to keep the means of grace central in the life of the church.
-The means of grace (Word, sacraments and prayer) are the means that God Himself has personally appointed and promised to bless for the salvation, sanctification, and comfort of His people (c.f.
+One of the primary tasks of the leadership of Trinity Presbyterian Church is to keep the means of grace central in the church's life.
+The means of grace (Word, sacraments, and prayer) are the means that God Himself has personally appointed and promised to bless for the salvation, sanctification, and comfort of His people (c.f.
 Acts 2:42).
 It is through the Word (read and preached), sacraments, and prayer that God’s people are united to Christ and, in Him, nourished and kept unto eternal life.
-The unadorned means of Word, sacrament, and prayer are spurned by the world as a foolish waste of time (I Corinthians 1:18, 21).
-The means of grace are viewed by pragmatic church growth experts as ineffective and irrelevant.
-However, we understand the Word, sacraments, and prayer to be the very means by which the Holy Spirit unites sinners, through faith, to God’s crucified and risen Son (c.f.
+The world disregards the unadorned means of Word, sacrament, and prayer as a foolish waste of time (I Corinthians 1:18, 21).
+Pragmatic church growth experts view the means of grace as ineffective and irrelevant.
+However, we understand the Word, sacraments, and prayer as the very means by which the Holy Spirit unites sinners through faith in God’s crucified and risen Son (c.f.
 Westminster Shorter Catechism Q. 88).

 Christian History and Tradition are Valued

 Someone once said that the future never needed the past more than it does today.
 We believe that this is true of the Christian Church.
-Indeed, when the Church loses touch with her past, she easily forgets who she is and why she exists.
+Indeed, when the Church loses touch with her past, she quickly forgets who she is and why she exists.
 This is precisely what has happened over the past half-century in evangelical America.
-The contemporary church has experienced a real loss of identity and connectedness to her roots.
+The contemporary church has experienced an actual loss of identity and connectedness to her roots.
 This ahistorical mindset has helped to foster high levels of superficiality and ignorance in the American evangelical church.

-Since according to the Scriptures, the Christian Faith “was once delivered to the saints,” (Jude 3) and, therefore, does not change with every passing generation, we believe that we have much to gain from 2000 years of Christian history and tradition.
+Since, according to the Scriptures, the Christian Faith “was once delivered to the saints” (Jude 3) and, therefore, does not change with every passing generation, we believe that we have much to gain from 2000 years of Christian history and tradition.
 For Christians to turn a cold shoulder to their rich theological and ecclesiastical heritage shows a kind of modern arrogance (C.S.
 Lewis called it “chronological snobbery.”)
-Indeed, there is much we can learn from those who went before us.
+Indeed, we can learn much from those who went before us.
 The ministries of our church will seek to cultivate a greater appreciation for our Protestant and Reformed roots.
-Our corporate worship on the Lord’s Day, in particular, is an expression of our appreciation for the rich liturgical and musical heritage that has been handed down to us through the ages.
+Our corporate worship on the Lord’s Day, in particular, expresses our appreciation for the rich liturgical and musical heritage handed down to us through the ages.

 Evangelism / Mission is Important

-The end goal of our evangelistic endeavors, whether at home or abroad, is not simply to get people to make a decision or pray the sinner’s prayer.
-Rather, it is to lead people to committed church membership and a lifetime of repentance and faith in Christ through the ordinary, yet life-transforming, ministry of the Word, sacraments, and prayer.
+The end goal of our evangelistic endeavors, whether at home or abroad, is not simply to get people to decide or pray the sinner’s prayer.
+Instead, it is to lead people to committed church membership and a lifetime of repentance and faith in Christ through the ordinary yet life-transforming ministry of the Word, sacraments, and prayer.

 The Body of Christ Loves One Another

 Our Lord Jesus Christ says, “This is my commandment, that you love one another as I have loved you” (John 15:12).
-At Trinity Church we encourage strong unity and loving hospitality.
-We firmly believe that as Christ and His Word remain central, God’s people will stand faithfully with, and for, one another.
+Trinity Presbyterian Church encourages strong unity and loving hospitality.
+We firmly believe that as Christ and His Word remain central, God’s people will stand faithfully with and for one another.